fjvallarino/monomer/tasks.md

     - Composite example
       - Validate nested structures update correctly when disabling/enabling parent
     - Something of generative art (OpenGL example)
-  - Check if using WidgetId in MoveFocus and SetFocus is possible
-  - Check _mcMainBtnPress
   - Auto scroll affects dropdown when listView is displayed
   - Send message to scroll to reset position when content changes
     - This is for listView.
 Maybe a config argument is needed, since this is not always desired?